©

 ChâteauFer estate Castle and agro-ecological farm

-ChâteauFer is a jewel of classical architecture, surrounded by a remarkable bocage landscape.
-The château, outbuildings and agro-ecological farm have joined forces to promote biodiversity and an exemplary art of living.
-Located in the heart of France, on the borders of the Champagne Berrichonne and Boischaut regions, this original 17th-century ensemble is open to visitors every summer.
-Discover the exceptional work of the heritage craftsmen who have been working on its restoration since 2005, extending from the château to the organic farm.
+ChâteauFer is a jewel of classical architecture, surrounded by a remarkable landscape of hedged farmland.
+The château, outbuildings and agro-ecological farm have come together to promote biodiversity and an exemplary art of living.
+Situated in the heart of France, on the borders of the Champagne Berrichonne and Boischaut regions, this original 17th-century ensemble is open to visitors every summer.
+Discover the exceptional work of the heritage craftsmen who have been working since 2005 to restore it in accordance with the rules of the art, extending from the château to the organic farm.

 Postal address: Château de Châteaufer 18200 Bruère-Allichamps